greetclammy/dynamic-views/README.md

 ## Support

 - Please [open an issue](https://github.com/greetclammy/dynamic-views/issues) if you run into any problems.
-- Feature requests considered but not prioritized.
-Development focused on stability and performance.
+- Feature requests considered but not prioritized; further development focused on stability and performance.

+## Contributing

 PRs welcome.
+Reach out if you're interested in helping maintain the plugin — get author credit and the sole funding URL in return.